Al-Muhalla: Description

-Kitab al-Muhallā bi'l Athār is, according to Ibn Hazm himself, is a commentary of a more extensive work.
+Kitāb al-Muḥallā bi-l-Athār is, according to Ibn Hazm himself, is a commentary of a more extensive work.
 This book, which is now lost, was called al-Mujallā.
 The book is noted for the author's view that a Muslim is not obliged to fulfill every promise; specifically, that a Muslim who promised to commit a criminal act shouldn't fulfill such a promise.

 Reception

 It is his commentary on his own al-Mujallā ("The Brilliant Treatise"), and it is considered a masterpiece of fiqh literature.